Compare Savings Accounts in New Zealand

 Peer to Peer Investing Alternatives

-Peer to peer lenders, such as Lending Crowd and Squirrel, offer attractive prospects if you're prepared to invest in secured loans for personal and business borrowers.
-Peer to peer lender can offer as much as 7.00% p.a (or more) which is higher than most term deposit rates that sit around 1.50% p.a.
-To learn more, we suggest reading:
+Peer to peer lenders, such as Squirrel, offer attractive prospects if you're prepared to invest in secured loans for personal and business borrowers.
+Peer to peer lenders can offer above most savings accounts, but it's not without risks.
+To learn more, we suggest reading the following:

-Our guide to peer to peer lending explains the pros and cons and everything you need to know.
+Our peer to peer lending guide explains the pros and cons and everything you need to know about this topic.

 - Interest rates: A term deposit offers a fixed interest rate for the life of your investment.
 For example, “2.50% p.a. for 3 months” or “2.99% p.a. for 3 years”.
 Interest rates will usually be higher the longer the term is, as banks pay more for the certainty of re-lending your money for longer.
-A savings account offers a floating interest rate which means it can change at any time.
+A savings account offers a floating interest rate, meaning it can change at any time.
 Savings accounts, in most cases, offer lower interest rates than term deposits because you can access your money at any time.
-Savings accounts are perfect for earning interest month-to-month while having the flexibility to access your money at any time.
+Savings accounts are perfect for earning interest month-to-month while having the flexibility to access your money anytime.

 Peer to Peer Investing Alternatives

-Peer to peer lenders, such as Lending Crowd and Squirrel, offer attractive prospects if you're prepared to invest in secured loans for personal and business borrowers.
-Peer to peer lender can offer as much as 7.00% p.a (or more) which is higher than most term deposit rates that sit around 1.50% p.a.
-To learn more, we suggest reading:
+Peer to peer lenders, such as Squirrel, offer attractive prospects if you're prepared to invest in secured loans for personal and business borrowers.
+Peer to peer lenders can offer above most savings accounts, but it's not without risks.
+To learn more, we suggest reading the following:

-Our guide to peer to peer lending explains the pros and cons and everything you need to know.
+Our peer to peer lending guide explains the pros and cons and everything you need to know about this topic.

 Top Savings Accounts